 - Those graduates choosing to continue their education in a four-year engineering technology program will have the technical, communication, and team working skills to perform satisfactorily in such programs.

 Recent graduates of the Computer Engineering Technology program will have:

 - an ability to apply knowledge, techniques, skills, and modern tools of mathematics, science, engineering, and technology to solve well-defined engineering problems appropriate to the discipline

 - an ability to design solutions for well-defined technical problems and assist with the engineering design of systems, components, or processes appropriate to the discipline

 - an ability to apply written, oral, and graphical communication in well-defined technical and non-technical environments, and an ability to identify and use appropriate technical literature

-- an ability to function effectively as a member of a technical team delivering timely and quality contributions to the team goal.
+- an ability to function and grow effectively as a member of a technical team delivering timely and quality contributions to the team goal.

-- CMP a: application of electric circuits, computer programming, associated software applications, analog and digital electronics, microcontrollers, operating systems, local area networks, and engineering standards to the building, testing, operation, and maintenance of computer systems and associated software systems
+- CMP a: application of electric circuits, computer programming, associated software applications, analog and digital electronics, microcontrollers, operating systems, local area networks, and engineering standards to the building, testing, operation, and maintenance of computer systems and associated software systems; and

 Graduates should qualify for employment opportunities in electronics technology, computer service, computer networks, server maintenance, programming, and other areas requiring a knowledge of electronic and computer systems.